FlashDeviant/Gabby/README.md

 If you wish to use her now then feel free to clone this repo and use `dotnet run` to build and run the project.
 Gabby is built on .NET Core 2.1 using the Discord.Net API.

-Currently I am using Amazons DynamoDB to allow her to store information on channel pairs, the settings structure for which can be found in the `_configSample.yml` file.
+Currently I am using AWS DynamoDB to allow her to store information on channel pairs, the settings structure for which can be found in the `_configSample.yml` file.

-DynamoDB is in the Free Tier for AWS up to a total of 25GB so setting one up should be simple.
-Then just provide the IAM access and secret token with permission to read/write to DynamoDB along with the region code your using and your good to go.
+DynamoDB is in the Free Tier for AWS up to a total of 25GB of data storage so setting one up should be simple.
+Then just provide the IAM access and secret token with permission to read/write to DynamoDB along with the region code your using into the `_config.yml` and your good to go.

 **NOTE: Make sure to put your Discord bot token along with the above ina new file called `_config.yml` file, following the structure of `_configSample.yml`**